smart-data-lake/smart-data-lake/docs/getting-started/part-2/delta-lake-format.md

     podman run --hostname localhost --rm -v ${PWD}/data:/mnt/data -v ${PWD}/target:/mnt/lib -v ${PWD}/config:/mnt/config --pod getting-started sdl-spark:latest -c /mnt/config --feed-sel '.*'

 :::info Hostname specification
-Without specifying the hostname the containter name (by default the docker/podman container ID) can not be resolved to localhost.
-If you need to name your container differently, the following arguments can be used alternitively: `--hostname myhost --add-host myhost:127.0.0.1 -rm ...`
+Without specifying the hostname, the containter name (by default the docker/podman container ID) can not be resolved to localhost.
+If you need to name your container differently, the following arguments can be used alternatively: `--hostname myhost --add-host myhost:127.0.0.1 -rm ...`
 :::

 After you run your data pipeline again, you should now be able to see our DataObjects data in Polynote.